animatedmax/spring-data-geode/src/main/markdown/index.md

 lives at a certain point in time.
 For instance, a `DataSource` is environment specific.
 Serializing such information is useless and potentially even dangerous, since it is local to a certain VM or machine.
-For such cases, Spring Data for Apache Geode offers a special [`Instantiator`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/Instantiator.html) that performs wiring for each new instance created by Apache Geode during deserialization.
+For such cases, Spring Data for GemFire offers a special [`Instantiator`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/Instantiator.html) that performs wiring for each new instance created by Apache Geode during deserialization.